Operating the GridPix detector with helium-isobutane gas mixtures for a high-precision, low-mass Time Projection Chamber: Measurement of electron drift properties

 The attachment coefficient can be measured by counting the number of hits per cm on selected tracks.
 Figure~\ref{fig:hits_z} shows the average number of hits per cm, for the 90:10 mixture and different drift fields, as a function of the drift distance.
 The attachment is expected to reduce the hit yield according to an exponential function:

-where $\alpha$ is the attachment coefficient.
-Figure~\ref{fig:attachment} shows the measured coefficient as a function of the drift field, for the different mixtures.
+where $\eta$ is the attachment coefficient.
+Figure~\ref{fig:attachment} shows the measured coefficient for the different mixtures as a function of the drift field.
 Although a non-zero attachment coefficient is found with some statistical significance, it is sufficiently small to operate over the full range of drift distances without any relevant effect on tracking.